Mael-Le-Garrec/mael-le-garrec.github.io/_drafts/ESP8266-Thermometer.md

 a glance over the Home Assistant panel, the design and printing of a case and then finally the possible improvements that could be made.

+The KiCad and FreeCAD files can be found on the [github repository](https://github.com/Mael-Le-Garrec/ESP-01S_thermometer).

 ## Requirements